--HEART SUTRA--

 There is no wisdom, nor is there attainment, for there is nothing to be attained.

-And finally we come to the ultimate two disputations before we try and pick up the pieces and rebuild the Buddha's teachings.
+Finally we come to the ultimate two disputations before we try and pick up the pieces and rebuild the Buddha's teachings.
 At the very core of what the Buddha taught are the Four Noble Truths.
-These copmprised the first message he taught after his enlightenment and everything he taught for the rest of his life simply expounded on these four assertions.
+These comprised the first message he taught after his enlightenment and everything he taught for the rest of his life simply expounded on these four assertions.

 Once the doctor found that he could isolate the cause of the disease, he checked to see if there was a remedy, to which he said there is.
-In the Truth of the Cessation of Suffering, he simply tells us that, given the specific disease we have, and given that we know the cause, there is certainly a cure, there is certainly a way we can cease the constant suffering and be free.
+In the Truth of the Cessation of Suffering, he simply tells us that, given the specific disease we have, and given that we know the cause, there is certainly a cure, there is certainly a way we can stop the constant suffering and be free.
+The cure is to cease our non-stop insistence on believing that sentient beings and phenomona have a unitary, intrinsic, and stand-alone existence at their core, to stop our never-ending grasping and to understand the emptiness of ourselves and of all phenomena.
+The cure is a correct understanding of Impermanence, No-self, Suffering, and Nirvana.

-This cure is known as the Eightfold Path.
-These eight processes are not steps to be followed in a linear manner (first do this, then this, then that, etc.) but eight ways of looking at your life, eight ways to lead your life, eight ways to interact with the world, that, if done consistantly and over the very long term, will cure you and relieve you from constant suffering.
+He then went on to tell us that the way to implement this cure, the way to use it to heal ourselves, is to follow the Eightfold Path, or, more accurately, to make the Eightfold Path our lives.
+These eight processes are not steps to be followed in a linear manner (first do this, then this, then that, etc.) but eight ways of looking at your life, eight ways to lead your life, eight ways to interact with the world, that, if done consistently and over the very long term, will cure you and relieve you of the constant suffering.
 The eight steps are: right view, right intention, right speech, right action, right livelihood, right effort, right mindfulness, and right concentration.
 If you want to know what it means to be a practicing Buddhist, this is it.
 This is the path that you must walk.
 This is the path that leads you to liberation.

-But, just as has been done with all the other teachings, the Heart Sutra points out that from the view of ultimate reality, even these four essential teachings have no independent existence and can, therefore, be said not to exist.
-Nothing exists in and of itself, even the teachings of the Buddha himself.
+But, just as has been done with all the other teachings, the Heart Sutra points out that from the view of ultimate reality, even these four essential teachings have no independent existence of their own.
+They are man made, albeit by a Buddha, and don't, therefore, exist in and of themselves.
+Nothing exists in and of itself, even the teachings of the Buddha.
+In emptiness, nothing exists in and of itself, everthing as a whole just is.
+It is — sometimes manifesting as you out there, sometimes as me, here as a person, there as a tree, over there as a dog, etc.

-The Heart Sutra has done its job now.
-It has destroyed anything and everything that you can try to grab and hold onto.
-Nothing, asolutely nothing, exists in and of itself.
+The Heart Sutra has now done its job.
+It has destroyed anything and everything that you could try to grab and hold onto.
+Nothing, absolutely nothing, exists in and of itself.
 By itself.
 With no dependence on anything else.
+Not even emptiness.
 No man is an island.
 No thing is an island.
 Islands do not exist.
 Period.

 Some people get hung up at this stage, and in the Zen world, this is referred to as the dreaded "Zen Sickness."
 Once they develop to this point and can truly see existence from the point of ultimate reality, they think they have arrived.
 Emptiness is it.
 And they stop searching, stop inquiring, stop moving forward.
-One has to be very, very careful here.
+One has to be very, very careful here, the cement around emptiness is setting quickly.
 It is easy to intellectually understand the 'no form, no feeling..., no eye, no ear, ..., no cessation of suffering, no path.'
 It is a completely different matter to go past that intellectual understanding and realize once again, yet in a completely new light, that there is form, there is feeling, there is eye, ear, nose, tongue, body, & mind, there is suffering, cause, cessation, and path, and everything in between.
-It is easy to see that there is no wisdom and nothing to attain, but it can take a lifetime of study to attain the wisdom to understand that.

-According to the stories that have been passed down to us, when a student would get hung up at this stage long ago, the ancient teachers we read about would reach over and grab them by their nostrils and basically try and rip their nose off.
+According to the stories that have been passed down to us from long ago, when a student would get hung up at this stage, some ancient teachers we read about would reach over and grab them by their nostrils and basically try and rip their nose off.
 When the student, quite naturally, reacts with pain and anger, the teacher simply points out that their nose obviously does exist, pain obviously does exist, anger, feelings, and emotions obviously exist.
 At that point, the student is brought back to the view of conventional reality, the view with which we normally look at the world.
+But because he/she has seen the view from the other side, the conventional view no longer holds as much power over him/her.
+Now, even the conventional world has been changed.

 Hopefully that twisted nose brings us through the Zen Sickness ceiling and allows us to move up to the next level of our training.
-The one where we realize and understand that Ultimate Reality and Conventional Reality both exist.
+The one where we realize and understand that ultimate reality and conventional reality both exist.
+Simultaneously.
 It's like looking at two sides of the same coin — you can look at the coin from one side, or the other side, but you are still looking at the same coin.
 Sometimes it may be appropriate to examine it from one side, sometimes it may be appropriate to look at it from the other.
 You can even flip-flop from one view to the other.
 In both cases, however, you still have the same coin in your hand.

 So how do you do that?
 How do you see that there are two ways that reality manifests in our lives?
 How do you see reality as it is.
 As it really is.
 How do you see that form is emptiness and emptiness is form.
 Not "how do you see emptiness" and "how do you see form," but how do you see "form is not different than emptiness and emptiness is not different than form."
 How do you see this?
 How do you actualize it in your day-to-day life?
 Sitting on your cushion, can you be both form and emptiness?
 Can form and emptiness both, simultaneously, sit on your cushion?
 Can you be both form and emptiness while driving to work?
 While paying your bills?
 While signing your monthly alimony check?